 If you live in a small house or apartment and just can’t afford the costs of renting a venue, you can have your baby shower at home, but in a less traditional way.
 Set up your baby shower to be a “come and go” type of event and have people stop by throughout the day to visit.
 You can either try to plan out when each group of guests should come or just tell them to come whenever they want.
 You’ll also save on food this way because you’ll only have to provide light snacks.

 Your baby shower doesn’t have to be expensive.
+There are free places to have a baby shower.
 The most affordable venues typically include churches, your home (or that of a friend/family member), parks, and restaurants.
 Aside from choosing an inexpensive venue, you can save money based on how you plan your party: borrow decorations, shop at the Dollar Store, or make them yourself; schedule your party to be between meal times so you can get away with serving snacks; and send invites digitally.
 You can definitely have a cute and fun baby shower at an affordable price.